bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/roboter/Roboter.md

 ## Tool

-For each configured [Tools](../../../configuration/robots/Tools) will be create block fo service.
+For each configured [Tools](../../../configuration/robots/Tools) will be created block of service.

 ![img](../../../../assets/docs/generation/programBlocks/roboter/Tool.jpg)